Catenin beta-1: Role as a transcription factor

+Many of the genes activated by the β-catenin pathway are directly or indirectly involved in cell growth, multiplication, and survival.
+These genes are important in the processes embryogenesis and tumorigenesis, making β-catenin's role as a transcription factor of particular interest to researchers.

 Regulation of degradation through phosphorylation

-The cellular level of beta-catenin is mostly controlled by its ubiquitination and proteosomal degradation.
+The cellular level of β-catenin is mostly controlled by its ubiquitination and proteosomal degradation.
 The E3 ubiquitin ligase TrCP1 (also known as β-TrCP) can recognize β-catenin as its substrate through a short linear motif on the disordered N-terminus.
 However, this motif (Asp-Ser-Gly-Ile-His-Ser) of β-catenin needs to be phosphorylated on the two serines in order to be capable to bind β-TrCP.
 Phosphorylation of the motif is performed by Glycogen Synthase Kinase 3 alpha and beta (GSK3α and GSK3β).
 GSK3s are constitutively active enzymes implicated in several important regulatory processes.
 There is one requirement, though: substrates of GSK3 need to be pre-phosphorylated four amino acids downstream (C-terminally) of the actual target site.
 Thus it also requires a "priming kinase" for its activities.
-In the case of beta-catenin, the most important priming kinase is Casein Kinase I (CKI).
-Once a serin-threonine rich substrate has been "primed", GSK3 can "walk" across it from C-terminal to N-terminal direction, phosphorylating every 4th serine or threonine residues in a row.
+In the case of β-catenin, the most important priming kinase is Casein Kinase I (CKI).
+Once a serine-threonine rich substrate has been "primed", GSK3 can "walk" across it from C-terminal to N-terminal direction, phosphorylating every 4th serine or threonine residue in a row.
 This process will result in dual phosphorylation of the aforementioned β-TrCP recognition motif as well.

 The beta-catenin destruction complex

 For GSK3 to be a highly effective kinase on a substrate, pre-phosphorylation is not enough.
-There is one additional requirement: Similar to the mitogen-activated protein kinases (MAPKs), substrates need to associate with this enzyme through high-affinity docking motifs.
-Beta-catenin contains no such motifs, but a special protein does: axin.
+There is one additional requirement: Similar to the mitogen-activated protein kinases (MAPKs), substrates need to associate with this enzyme through high-affinity docking motifs. β-Catenin contains no such motifs, but a special protein does: axin.
 What is more, its GSK3 docking motif is directly adjacent to a β-catenin binding motif.
 This way, axin acts as a true scaffold protein, bringing an enzyme (GSK3) together with its substrate (β-catenin) into close physical proximity.